-AHSU0787 [Council Policy Wording 0517] MAY 17
+AHSU0787 (Council Policy Wording 05171 MAY 17

-Table of Benefits A (continued) Section ltem Description Sum insured Silver Plan ım insured Sold Plan A 1 2 3a 3b 3c(i) 3c(ii) 4 Death Loss of sight in one eye or loss of limb (one) Loss of sight in both eyes or loss of limbs (two or more), or loss of sight i one eye and loss of limb (one) Loss of speech Loss of hearing in both ears Loss of hearing in one ear Permanent partial disability in £30,000 £30,000 £30,000 £30,000 £30,000 25% of 3c(i) Up to £30,000 £ £ 25 60,000 60,000 60,000 660,000 660,000 % of 3c(i) to £60,000 5 6 7 Temporary total disability (Categories B & C only) Deferment period nil Benefit Period 52 weeks Hospitalisation payable for up to 182 days Dental treatment £50.00 g £35.00 Up to £ per d ay 8 Accident medical expenses incurred in connection with a valid claim unde 15% of the compensation paid under items 1 - 4 or 30% under item 5, w maximum of £15,000 per person.
-Treduced to £10,000 in respect of any pupil or accompanying person under hichev er is the greater, b e of 18 years. ect to a Section Item Description Sum Insured Excess В 1.1 1.2 1.3 1.4 2 3 4a 4b 5 6 7 Medical, Hospitalisation and Emergency Travel Expenses Repatriation Expenses On-going Medical Treatment Emergency Travel Expenses in the United Kingdom Assistance Search and Rescue Cancellation, Curtailment, Disruption, Replacement & Missed Departure Travel Delay Personal Property Money Winter Sports - Ski Hire - Ski Pass - Piste Closure Legal Expenses Personal Liability (Limit of Liability) Hi-jack, Kidnap, Kidnap for Ransom Consultants Costs or Hostage Political Evacuation £25 Unlimited Unlimited Up to £10,000 Up to £10,000 Unlimited Up to £25,000 Up to £5,000 Up to £2,500 Up to £2,000,000 Up to £1,5,000 Up to £50,000 50 Nii Nii Nii Nii Nii 4 hours Nii Nii Nii Nii Nii Nii Nii Nii Nii c Crisis Management £50.00 ın • 1 onas management •
+Table of Benefits A (continued) Section Item Description Sum insured Silver Plan um insured Gold Plan A 1 2 3a 3b 3c(i) 3c(ii) 4 Death Loss of sight in one eye or loss of limb (one) Loss of sight in both eyes or loss of limbs (two or more), or loss of sight in one eye and loss of limb (one) Loss of speech Loss of hearing in both ears Loss of hearing in one ear Permanent partial disability n £30,000 £30,000 £30,000 £30,000 £30,000 £5% of 3c(i) Up to £30,000 25 £60,000 £60,000 £60,000 £60,000 £60,000 £60,000 to £60,000 5 6 7 Temporary total disability (Categories B & C only) Deferment period nil Benefit Period 52 weeks Hospitalisation payable for up to 182 days Dental treatment £50.00 ( £35.00 Up to £ per d lay 8 Accident medical expenses incurred in connection with a valid claim under 15% of the compensation paid under items 1 - 4 or 30% under item 5, wh maximum of £15,000 per person. reduced to £10,000 in respect of any pupil or accompanying person under the second part of the second hichev er is the greater, b e of 18 years. bject to a Section Item Description Sum Insured Excess В 1.1 1.2 1.3 1.4 2 3 4a 4b 5 6 7 Medical, Hospitalisation and Emergency Travel Expenses Repatriation Expenses On-going Medical Treatment Emergency Travel Expenses in the United Kingdom Assistance Search and Rescue Cancellation, Curtailment, Disruption, Replacement & Missed Departure Travel Delay Personal Property Money Winter Sports - Ski Hire - Ski Pass - Piste Closure Legal Expenses Personal Liability (Limit of Liability) Hi-jack, Kidnap, Kidnap for Ransom Consultants Costs or Hostage Political Evacuation £25 Unlimited Unlimited Up to £10,000 Up to £10,000 Unlimited Up to £25,000 Up to £5,000 Up to £2,500 Up to £2,000,000 Up to £1,000 Up to £50,000 Up to £50,000 50 Nii Nii Nii Nii Nii 4 hours Nii Nii Nii Nii Nii Nii Nii Nii Nii Ni С Crisis Management £50.00 10 D Healthline Plus 230,00 10

-Table of Benefits B (0 Operative for a participating establishment that has paid the required premium) Insured persor ns .
-Category A Any pupil enrolled at the participating establishment.
+Table of Benefits B ( (Operative for a participating establishment that has paid the required premium) Insured persor ns Category A Any pupil enrolled at the participating establishment.
 Category B Any adult who is acting in a supervisory capacity as a volunteer, assistant or helper and is authorised by the participating establishment.
-Operative time • Category A Whilst the insured person is within the boundaries of the participating establishment's premises with the permission of the participating establishment and involved in activities that are in relation to their studies, occupation or assisting in such activities and including travel directly to and from the insured person's home address and the participating establishment.
+Operative time ; Category A Whilst the insured person is within the boundaries of the participating establishment's premises with the permission of the participating establishment and involved in activities that are in relation to their studies, occupation or assisting in such activities and including travel directly to and from the insured person's home address and the participating establishment.
 Travel outside of the boundaries of the participating establishment's premises from one site to another where the participating establishment has a split site or campus is included.
 Category B Whilst supervising pupils when they are walking, or travelling by other means, in an organised group directly to and from their home address, or point of assembly, and the participating establishment.